DelazJ/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

    .. figure:: img/better_roads_symbology.png
       :align: center

-When you're done, remember to save the symbol itself so as not to lose your work if you change the symbol again in the future.
-You can save your current symbol style by clicking the :guilabel:`Save Style...` button at the bottom of the :guilabel:`Layer Properties` dialog.
+#.
+When you're done, remember to save the symbol itself so as not to lose your
+   work if you change the symbol again in the future.
+To save your current symbol style:

+   #.
+Click the :guilabel:`Save Style...` button at the bottom
+      of the :guilabel:`Layer Properties` dialog.
-We will be using the :guilabel:`QGIS QML Style File` format.
+   #.
+Select the :guilabel:`QGIS QML Style File` format.
+   #.
+Save your style under :file:`solution/styles/better_roads.qml`.

 ..
 TODO: imho there's a mix of saving symbols and saving styles here that could be misleading.
 Saving style should deserve its own section.

+.. tip:: Loading styles onto layers

-Save your style in the :file:`solution/styles/better_roads.qml` folder.
-You can load a previously saved style at any time by clicking the :guilabel:`Load Style...` button.
+  You can load a previously saved style at any time by expanding the :menuselection:`Style -->` menu at the bottom of the layer properties dialog, click :menuselection:`Load Style...` button and select the corresponding style file.
 Before you change a style, keep in mind that any unsaved style you are replacing will be lost.

 .. _backlink-symbology-levels-1: